 Self-reporting arousal on such a model (Vuoskoski et al. 2011; Eerola et al. 2010) presents problems for the presentation and development of responsive, immersive music — and particularly as in this case, responsive immersive cinema — in that they force the interruption of any narrative.
 The use of a range of biosensors to meter affective responses (Trost et al. 2011; Rossignac-Milon et al. 2010) from the cinema audience and respond accordingly presents the opportunity to bypass self-reporting or self-selection of material (for example, in most interactive films or the feature film world when DVD audiences can select alternative endings by a root level navigation menu) in favour of an affectively driven, emotion-synchronous model.

 ‘many worlds’ attempts this with a system that does not utilize valence, focusing on the measurement of arousal as a time-based vector.
 Important factors of the movie experience (beside emotions) fall outside of what such a system can take into account.
-Aspects of the viewers’ cognitive processes, of aesthetic dimensions, evaluative reactions, etc. – which are central parts of the movie experience – fly under the radar of the system.
+Aspects of the viewers’ cognitive processes, aesthetic dimensions, evaluative reactions, etc. – which are central parts of the movie experience – fly under the radar of the system.
 However arousal was chosen for this initial implementation because most biosensor research in the past has been more successful in detecting emotional arousal than emotional valence (Sammler et al. 2007).

 As has been mentioned, in emotional measurement, arousal is what distinguishes Happy from Relaxed, and Angry from Depressed.
 It measures the physical activity of the emotion.
 So if a watcher is feeling positive about a film, an arousal-maximizing strategy will make them feel Happy rather than Relaxed, or Angry rather than Depressed.
 This is obviously a fairly blunt instrument but provides a first in-road into implementing emotion-control strategies.